Volue-Public/energy-smp-docs/docs/mesh/calculations/functions/at.md

 | 1 | D | Array of floating-point numbers. |
 | 2 | d | Lookup index, the first value has index 0. |

 Returns the number found at given index.
-If index is out of range, then the returned value is NaN
+If index is out of range, then the returned value is NaN.

 | # | Type | Description |
 |---|---|---|